paulmarrington/lispz/doc/async.md

 2. Still fairly highly coupled
 3. Only allows one action - not for repetitive events
 4. Developer view needs to change from sequential perspective
+5. Being selective about errors and exceptions is painful.
+Once a promise is resolved it cannot change.
+Any promises that rely on a rejected promise will themselves be rejected causing a cascade of failures.
+To be selective you need to wrap a promise catch in an outer promise and resolve the outer one if the error itself can be resolved.
+Don't forget to resolve the outer promise with the data from the inner one when there are no errors.

 # Events
 # Messaging